 The management of each business unit carries out a regular business risk review.
-They use Group defined risk management processes to formally identify, assess and record the most significant risks to their objectives.
+They use Group-defined risk management processes to formally identify, assess and record the most significant risks to their objectives.
 Management record details of these risks within a risk register and also note the mitigations or other responses agreed to appropriately manage these exposures and report to relevant stakeholders across the organisation.
 The risk register is a living document which is updated on an ongoing basis to reflect changes.
-The Group Risk function facilitates this process and provides the methodology and tools used.
+The Group Risk Function facilitates this process and provides the methodology and tools to ensure consistency in approach across all business units.